 CHANGES TO BLACK BIN COLLECTION - click "More Information" below

-The Council provides homes with a black wheelie bin for general rubbish, a blue wheelie bin for recycling and a small black caddy for food waste.
-They also offer free kerbside collection (on the same day as your other bins are collected) for:
+The Council provides homes with a black wheelie bin for general rubbish (collected fortnightly), a blue wheelie bin for recycling and a small black caddy for food waste (both collected weekly).
+They also offer free kerbside collection for:

 Simply put your items into a plastic bag and label them accordingly – ‘clothes & textiles’ or ‘small electrical items’ or ‘batteries’ and place them on or near your bin on collection day.